tanandy/galaxie-clans/README.md

 # Galaxie

+Once upon a time, this project was hosted on a ancient platform called GitHub.
+Then came the Buyer.
+The Buyer bought GitHub, willing to rule over its community.
+I was not to sell, so here is the new home of "https://github.com/Tuuux/galaxie".

 Ansible toolbox aimed at managing a set of Debian servers.
 Originaly written for managing a Home Network with external services.

 That is a set of powerfull roles made by a senior system admin and reviewed by a senior developer.